 Program instructors are current UT students taking our UTeach Outreach course.
 As always, a teacher from your child's school will be present at all times.

 UTeach Outreach provides your student’s school with two University of Texas students who will deliver exciting lessons for all students interested in joining the UTeach Outreach STEM Club.

 Have your child ask his/her science teacher and they will provide the time/day of the STEM Club.
-Your child will also need to return a permission slip, found at the top of this webpage, or they can ask their science teacher for a hard copy.
+Your child will also need to return a permission slip, or they can ask their science teacher for a hard copy.

 Fill out the form listed above and return to your 6th grade Science teacher.